-- · Consensus on endotypes and clinically applicable biomarkers for distinct allergic disorders - Accurate targeted activity; even, widespread or specific as needed - · Increased availability of oral formulations: solid or liquid - More favorable dosing intervals - Minimization of adverse side effects (especially anaphylactic/allergic reactions, antibody induction, complement activation) - Economic feasibility enhancement - Determination of long-term effects - "Large dataset" protection and interpretation, including ethical considerations - Development of a precision medicine-specific nomenclature - Development of treatment and diagnostic algorithms - Development of precision medicine-focused guidelines simplistically subclassified as allergic rhinitis (AR) and nonallergic rhinitis (NAR).128 Although phenotyping of rhinitis has important consequences in the treatment of the entity.129 the presently employed phenotypes cannot meet the needs of precision medicine; suggesting an urgent need for the CR phenotypes to be updated with the progress of diagnostic methods.
-In this regard, Meng and colleagues have recently investigated the phenotypes of CR based on a cluster analysis of 12 clinical variables.130 In this study.
-AR was subclassified as allergic rhinitis with or without asthma, while NAR was subclassified as nonallergic rhinitis with eosinophilia syndrome (NARES) without asthma.
-NARES with asthma. local allergic rhinitis (LAR), and idiopathic rhinitis.
-The finding of the LAR cluster was interesting because none of these patients had a history of asthma, but demonstrated high levels of local eosinophils and local production of specific IgE (local IgE), of which the latter has been used in studies of LAR over the last few years.131-133 Indeed, another study by Meng and colleagues has suggested that local IgE is a reliable noninvasive alternative to serum IgE for the diagnosis of AR,134 and there is emerging evidence that local IgE could also be used instead of nasal allergen provocation test (NAPT) for the diagnosis of LAR.
-Besides local IgE, nasal cytology has also been shown to be useful in the diagnosis of CR A recent study by She and colleagues assessed nasal cytology in chronic sinusitis patients with rhinitis, using the liquid-based ThinPrep Cytology Test (TCT) and demonstrated that this technique has higher sensitivity, specificity, and positive predictive value for inflammation in the inferior turbinates than for inflammation in the maxillary sinus.135 Thus, the TCT might also be used in the studies on CR, especially NARES.
+Chronic rhinitis (CR) is one of the most common diseases globally, with a considerable financial burden.
+126,127 At present, CR is simplistically subclassified as allergic rhinitis (AR) and non-allergic rhinitis (NAR).
+128 Although phenotyping of rhinitis has important consequences in the treatment of the entity, 129 the presently employed phenotypes cannot meet the needs of precision medicine; suggesting an urgent need for the CR phenotypes to be updated with the progress of diagnostic methods.
+In this regard, Meng and colleagues have recently investigated the phenotypes of CR based on a cluster analysis of 12 clinical variables.
+130 In this study, AR was subclassified as allergic rhinitis with or without asthma, whilst NAR was subclassified as nonallergic rhinitis with eosinophilia syndrome (NARES) without asthma, NARES with asthma, local allergic rhinitis (LAR) and idiopathic rhinitis.
+The finding of the LAR cluster was interesting because none of these patients had a history of asthma, but demonstrated high levels of local eosinophils and local production of specific IgE (local IgE), of which the latter has been used in studies of LAR over the last few years.
+131-133 Indeed, another study by Meng and colleagues has suggested that local IgE is a reliable noninvasive alternative to serum IgE for the diagnosis of AR, 134 and there is emerging evidence that local IgE could be also be used instead of nasal allergen provocation test (NAPT) for the diagnosis of LAR.
+Besides local IgE, nasal cytology has also been shown to be useful in the diagnosis of CR.
+A recent study by She and colleagues assessed nasal cytology in chronic sinusitis patients with rhinitis, using the liquid-based ThinPrep Cytology Test (TCT) and demonstrated that this technique has higher sensitivity, specificity, and positive predictive value for inflammation in the inferior turbinates than for inflammation in the maxillary sinus.
+135 Thus, the TCT might also be used in the studies on CR, especially NARES.